-Thought for a moment and said, "I have always wanted to be a hunter.
+Watched Ingwe with her friends for a moment and said, "I have always wanted to be a hunter.
 But I do want other things."

-Looked toward the water, at Ingwe and back at Tokuta and Kotuta.
+Looked back at Tokuta and Kotuta.
 Shrugged and said, "To be a hunter is my oldest dream."

-Kotuta said, somewhat sarcastically, "The oldest, eh?"
-But grinned again, after he said it.
+Kotuta said, somewhat sarcastically, "Your oldest, eh?"
+Grinning, after he said it.